GauthamHari000/TerpSpace/README.md

 - Scrapes UMD's 25Live platform for meeting data based on user's specified room and date
 - Utilized a Python preprocessing script to check if there is an opening between a specified ***start_time*** and ***end_time***
 - Implemented Redis caching to reduce external API calls (ie. if a user makes a subsequent call to the same building at a different time, why make an API call when we can keep a cache of recently requested items?
 We know that meeting times are not constantly changing in a given day)
+    - Based on testing, subsequent calls went from 3 seconds to 0.4 seconds (86% improvement)
 - Utilized Postman for testing and debugging the API
 - Deployed on Render for public access